Wellbeing services team

 If you are applying to university as an international student, you can access support for your mental health and wellbeing from the university or college – and share a condition using the UCAS application.

-By making sure you have the right support for your personal circumstances, you will be looking after your mental health and wellbeing too.
+By making sure you have the right support for your personal circumstances, you'll be looking after your mental health and wellbeing too.